 Excellent for athletic shoes, hiking boots, skateboard shoes, climbing shoes and more.
 Bonds tear off soles and rands.
 Can be used worn out toes and high heels.

 Gear Aid offers its best adhesive that can permanently fix your broken boots and shoes, not just repairs, it also helps provide resistance against scratches, abrasion, heat and cold.

 However, I had to use tape or tie to press while the glue dries overnight.
-But the result was great and I was able to use my boots in a very long while, but still reach best glue for shoes section.
+But the result was great and I was able to use my boots in a very long while.

 How to apply Gear Aid Freesole™ Shoe and Boot Repair: